MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/iaas-high-availability-disaster-recovery.md

 ## Alternatives

 - As an alternative to regional DR using Azure Site Recovery, if the app can replicate data natively, you can implement *multi-region DR* using hot/cold standby servers, such as a stretched cluster for DR only.
 This alternative isn't specifically detailed in the examples, but could be added to any of the solutions.
-This solution does not replace regional DR. Note that replication between regions is asynchronous, and some data loss is expected.
+Note that replication between regions is asynchronous, and some data loss is expected.

   Alternatively, if you have your own data replication technology, you can use it to create a secondary in-region zone for DR. Azure Site Recovery to an alternative zone isn't currently available, but may become an option in the future.
 [Recovery plans](/azure/site-recovery/site-recovery-create-recovery-plans) won't likely be supported for zone-to-zone replication.